simon-kyger/chat/README.md

 ### Windows users
 This is assuming you're running on windows 10.
 By default, node knows to run under development mode.  so this will work out of the box:
-1. node app.js
+1. npm run dev

 //if you want to specify or switch from production to development mode
 1. command prompt > cd c:\users\\{username}\desktop\chat
 2. set NODE_ENV=development
-3. node app.js
+3. npm run dev

 ### Linux and Mac users
 1. NODE_ENV=development node app.js